 - Alpha Bitch: Katrinka.
 She's not bad as alpha bitches go and the narrator points out that she'd be a kinder person if her best friend was Hilda instead of Rychie.

-- Beta Bitch: Rychie is the kind who is a Poisonous Friend to the Alpha Bitch Katrinka.
+- Beta Bitch: Rychie is the kind who is a Toxic Friend Influence to the Alpha Bitch Katrinka.
 Rychie can be nasty and even cruel; Katrinka is flighty and easily influenced.

 - Bittersweet Ending: Gretel and Peter win the skates, and almost everyone turns out fairly well.
 Except for poor Jacob, who dies.